The Case of Charles Dexter Ward

 H.P.
 Lovecraft

-Howard Philips Lovecraft (1890-1937) is probably the most important and influential author of supernatural fiction in the twentieth century.
-A life-long resident of Providence, Rhode Island, many of his tales are set in the fear-haunted towns of an imaginary area of Massachusetts, or in the cosmic vistas that exist beyond space and time.
-A number of these loosely-connected stories have become identified as 'The Cthulhu Mythos'.
-Since his untimely death, Lovecraft has become acknowledged as a master of fantasy fiction and a mainstream American writer second only to Edgar Allan Poe, while his relatively small body of work has influenced countless imitators and formed the basis of a world-wide industry of books, games and movies based on his concepts.
+Howard Phillips Lovecraft (1890-1937) is probably the most important and influential author of supernatural fiction of the 20th century.
+A life-long resident of Providence, R.I., many of his tales are set in the fear-haunted towns of an imaginary area of Massachusetts, or in the cosmic vistas that exist beyond space and time.
+Since his untimely death, he has become acknowledged as a master of fantasy fiction, and a mainstream American writer second only to Edgar Allan Poe, while his relatively small body of work has influenced countless imitators and formed the basis of a world-wide industry of books, games and movies based on his concepts.
+Stephen Jones has 100 books to his name as writer or editor, and dozens of awards in the horror and dark fantasy fields.
+He is is one of Britain's most acclaimed authorities on horror fiction and film.

 Related books